ishanv13/Smart-Handbook-Assistant/README.md

-# College Handbook RAG System
+# 🎓College Handbook RAG System

 An advanced Retrieval-Augmented Generation (RAG) system designed to answer questions about college handbook policies and procedures.
 This system uses a combination of semantic and keyword-based search to provide accurate and contextually relevant answers to student queries.